 There are a number of ways to obtain \eqref{e:ForwardHC} and \eqref{e:ReersedHC}, one of which is to write

 where $C$ is a constant and $g_\star$ is an isotropic gaussian (both explicitly computable).
 From this expression, one may obtain \eqref{e:ForwardHC} and \eqref{e:ReersedHC} from the sharp form of the forward and inverse Young convolution inequalities; see \cite[Theorem 5]{Beck}.
-Since one of the inputs is a fixed gaussian, the scale-invariant property of the Young convolution inequality for general inputs is broken, and one may thus expect to improve the constant in \eqref{e:ForwardHC} and \eqref{e:ReersedHC} by restricting to inputs $F$ which are regularized in an appropriate sense.
+Since one of the inputs is a fixed gaussian, the scale-invariance property of the Young convolution inequality for general inputs ceases to hold, and one may thus expect to improve the constant in \eqref{e:ForwardHC} and \eqref{e:ReersedHC} by restricting to inputs $F$ which are regularized in an appropriate sense.
 One can obtain certain results of this type via Theorem \ref{t:QMain} (and its forward counterpart) by using the representation

 where

 and